 Cloud Vulnerability DB

-Weblate, a web-based localization tool, was found to have a security vulnerability (CVE-2025-47951) affecting versions prior to 5.12.
-The vulnerability was discovered and disclosed on June 16, 2025, and involves the absence of rate limiting on the second-factor authentication verification endpoint (GitHub Advisory, NVD).
+Weblate, a web-based localization tool, was identified with a security vulnerability (CVE-2025-47951) affecting versions prior to 5.12.
+The vulnerability was discovered and disclosed on June 16, 2025.
+The issue involves the absence of rate limiting on the second-factor authentication verification endpoint, which affects the security of the two-factor authentication mechanism (GitHub Advisory, NVD).

 An attacker with valid credentials could exploit this vulnerability to automate OTP (One-Time Password) guessing attempts against the second-factor authentication mechanism, potentially leading to unauthorized access to user accounts (GitHub Advisory).